CyberMatters/Hermes/README.md

 A known source of intelligence warns the security community that APT123 is actively exploiting CVE-2023-1234.
 It happens that the vulnerability has been recently patched on an exposed server.
-The SecOps wants to make sure there is no sign of APT123 on that server.
+A SecOps wants to make sure there is no sign of APT123 on that server.

 Hermes can embed the IOCs shared in the report/article and scan the server for the presence of the known threat.